Create a safe space for diverse cultures to engage in meaningful and respectful conversations.

 Inspire residents to understand, accept and engage with their neighbors.

 Enable members to develop a sense of belonging in the community.

 Provide a safe platform for diverse voices.

-Increase awareness and sensitivity on social issues.
+Increase compassion and action for social issues.

 Network with local organizations.

 Strive to be a resource for the community.

 A new team of coordinators are setting their sights on moving the Cranberry Area Diversity Network into the next decade.

 Sonia Jaiswal and Diana Hoffmaster are the coordinators of CADN.